 Why is Denver airport so big?

-53 square miles (33,531 acres) — second-largest in the world by land area, largest in the US, larger than the city of Boston.
-Built 1989–1995 for ~$4.8 billion, ~$2 billion over budget.
+53 square miles (33,531 acres) — second-largest in the world after Saudi Arabia's King Fahd, largest in the US, larger than the city of Boston.
+Built 1989-1995 for ~$4.8 billion, ~$2 billion over the original $2.7B budget.
+Federal FAA grants covered a significant portion.

 Why did Denver airport open 16 months late?